amal029/satscheme/README.md

    an association list
   * Without the `-s` switch only the parsed clauses and the association list of uninitialized (`'U`) propositions is printed out.
+  * The option `-t` is optional and gives a timeout value in seconds.
+    Default behavior is never timeout (may run forever).